boltdesignsystem/bolt/packages/components/bolt-card/TESTING.md

 1. And I am looking at the footer section (section with buttons)
 1. Then I should see two buttons next to each other

 ## Scenario: Card with video

 1. Given I am using a "desktop" browser
 1. And I am viewing the [Card with Video page](https://master.boltdesignsystem.com/pattern-lab/patterns/02-components-card-15-card-with-video/02-components-card-15-card-with-video.html)
 1. And I am looking at the media section
-1. Then I should see video player
+1. Then I should see a video player
-1. After click on play button video should start playing
+1. When I click on the play button
+1. Then the video starts playing
-1. Then I looking at bottom section with button
+1. Then I see the "Play or Pause" button below
-1. After click on "Play or Pause" button with should stop playing
+1. And I click on that button
+1. Then the video should stop playing
+1. And I click the button a second time
-1. After secound click video should start playing again
+1. Then the video should start playing again

 ## Scenario: Card elements variations